-- Who is the lead applicant and, if applicable, who are the partners? - What need, problem, or challenge will your project address, and how was it identified? - What activities will you carry out and in what time frame? - How does your project benefit the museum field? - What are your project's intended outcomes? - · How will you measure your success in achieving your intended outcomes?
+- Who is the lead applicant and, if applicable, who are the partners? - What need, problem, or challenge will your project address, and how was it identified? - What activities will you carry out and in what time frame? - Who or what will benefit from your project? - What are your project's intended outcomes? - How will you measure your success in achieving your intended outcomes?